Christopher R. Friese

 - Health services research and policy

 - Nursing workforce

-Christopher Friese’s program of research is focused on the measurement and improvement of quality of care for patients with cancer.
+Christopher Friese’s program of research is focused on understanding and improving healthcare delivery in high-risk settings, such as cancer.
 In 2008, he was awarded a Pathway to Independence K99/R00 research grant to study outcomes of care for patients with cancer from the National Institute of Nursing Research.
-Active projects include an outcomes effectiveness study of Magnet hospital care for surgical patients, and an examination of nursing practice environments in outpatient chemotherapy settings.
-His research has been published in Medical Care, Cancer, Health Services Research, Nursing Research, and has been presented at national and international meetings.
-He was one of the original authors of the Oncology Nursing Society’s Putting Evidence into Practice (PEP) summaries of evidence-based interventions to prevent infection.
+Active projects include a multi-site randomized controlled trial to improve the safety of hazardous drug handling by nurses.
+In 2016, he was awarded a one-year health policy fellowship in Washington DC by the Robert Wood Johnson Foundation.
+He is an Associate Editor of International Journal of Nursing Studies, and is a member of the American Nurses’ Credentialing Center Research Council.
 He lectures widely on evidence-based oncology nursing practice, nursing workforce, and health care policy.
 Dr. Friese holds advanced certification as an oncology nurse, and continues to practice clinically as a staff nurse in medical oncology, hematological malignancies, and stem cell transplantation.

 Current Research Grants and Programs: